R4H-Workshop/R4H-Workshop.github.io/_pages/first-edition.md

 ---
 ## Presented Papers

-All the accepted papers in this list has been publised on CEUR workshop proceedings -> link  https://ceur-ws.org/Vol-3794/
+All the accepted papers in this list has been publised on CEUR workshop proceedings -> [Link to the proceedings](https://ceur-ws.org/Vol-3794/)

 * **How do Lonely, Young Adults Perceive Interactive Technologies With Varying Human-Likeness?
 An Experimental Lab Study**.
 Aike Horstmann and Jacqueline Boußard